josephsenior/Grinta-Agent/evaluation/benchmarks/multi_swe_bench/README.md

 - `models`, e.g. `llm.eval_gpt4_1106_preview`, is the config group name for your LLM settings, as defined in your `config.toml`.
-- `git-version`, e.g. `HEAD`, is the git commit hash of the OpenHands version you would like to evaluate.
+- `git-version`, e.g. `HEAD`, is the git commit hash of the Forge version you would like to evaluate.
 It could also be a release tag like `0.6.2`.
 - `agent`, e.g. `CodeActAgent`, is the name of the agent for benchmarks, defaulting to `CodeActAgent`.
 - `eval_limit`, e.g. `10`, limits the evaluation to the first `eval_limit` instances.
 By